($978) Cost to ship a car from Myrtle Beach, SC to San Antonio, TX

 The time of the year

-Seasonal demand and weather conditions in both Myrtle Beach and San Antonio can impact car shipping prices.
+Seasonal demand and weather patterns in Myrtle Beach and San Antonio often affect the cost of auto transport.

 May, October and April are the most pleasant months in Myrtle Beach and ideal time to move.
 Heat can be a main consideration you might want to look at when you're deciding to move to Myrtle Beach.